Vearnell Lercke "Nell" Marino Obituary (1935 - 2022) The Bryan-College Station Eagle

 She was the most loving Grandmother.
 Her grandkids fondest memories of her include spending several occasions and holidays at her home including going out to the "wolf house", feeding the cows at the barn, building forts at the pond, riding the golf cart up and down the gravel road, Easter egg hunts, reading Little Golden books bedtime stories making homemade ice cream, numerous birthday parties, pallets on the living room floor, dancing in the living room to the hokey pokey, and all of the special times spent together as a family.

 She is preceded in death by her dear Mother Sally Agnes Drews, her sister Lillie Mae Koonce, her beloved husband Johnnie Marino, and grandson John Carl Hensley.
 She is survived by her children, Joe Marino of Bryan, Karen Marino-Hensley of Houston, and Lynette Marino of Bryan, Niece Sheryle Ann Crouch, of Cameron, great niece Kimberly Ann Crouch.
-Grandchildren Cara Morales, David Hensley, Johnnie Marino and wife Brandi Marino, Christa Soto and husband Jorge Soto, Sarah Danley and husband Christopher Danley, Ciara Ayala and husband Jeremy Spiess, and several great-grandkids whom she adored.
+Grandchildren Cara Morales, David Hensley and wife Emily Tade-Hensley, Johnnie Marino and wife Brandi Marino, Christa Soto and husband Jorge Soto, Sarah Danley and husband Christopher Danley, Ciara Ayala and husband Jeremy Spiess, and several great-grandkids whom she adored; and special friends, Mike Richmond and Phillip Bechter.

 She will be deeply missed and the memories she made will always be dear to the hearts of those who loved her the most.
 We love you sug'!